 Another great thing about SDR is that most SDR programs can tune into multiple frequencies at once.
 Why scan when you can listen to everything at once?

 There are SDR apps for Windows, Mac, and Linux.
-My personal favorite is CubicSDR, which is free, open-source, and available for all three platforms.
+A personal favorite is CubicSDR, which is free, open-source, and available for all three platforms.